Endless Space

-Endless Space is a 4X turn-based strategy video game, developed and published by Amplitude Studios, released on 4 July 2012, for Microsoft Windows and 31 August for Mac OS X. In the game, the player takes charge of fictional Space Age civilizations, expanding their influence by colonization and conquest.
+Endless Space is a 4X turn-based strategy video game developed by Amplitude Studios and originally published by Iceberg Interactive.
+It was released on 4 July 2012, for Microsoft Windows and 31 August for Mac OS X. In the game, the player takes charge of fictional Space Age civilizations, expanding their influence by colonization and conquest.
 Endless Space sold over 1 million units, and earned the Unity Golden Cube award in 2013.
 The game's sequel, Endless Space 2, was released in 2017.

-The game was later published by Sega after they acquired Amplitude Studios.
+The game's publishing rights is currently held by Sega after their acquisition of Amplitude Studios.

-Overview
+Gameplay

 In Endless Space the player chooses one of twelve unique civilizations, or can choose to create their own, to expand their interstellar empire and conquer the galaxy.
 To win, the player must be the first to meet the requirements for certain victory conditions, such as Economic, Diplomatic, Expansionary, and Supremacy victories.

+The game is set in approximately 3000AD, tens of thousands of years after the extinction of an advanced civilization known as the Endless.
+The major empires of the galaxy seek to control and exploit the technology of the Endless for their own agendas.
 The game plays out on a randomly generated galaxy map with room for up to eight players/AI per game.
 Players colonize different star systems, which in turn contain up to six planets.
 Star systems are connected via a series of cosmic strings which allow ships to travel rapidly between neighbouring systems.
 In addition, hero units can be recruited to act as system administrators or fleet admirals, which provide bonuses depending on their traits that can further be leveled up.
 Battles take place in a quasi-real-time environment, similar to rock-paper-scissors.

 The game features full modding and multiplayer compatibility as well.

-Setting

-The game is set in approximately 3000AD, tens of thousands of years after the extinction of an advanced civilization known as the Endless.
-The major empires of the galaxy seek to control and exploit the technology of the Endless for their own agendas.